ccollicutt/spring-cloud-gateway-learning-center/workshop/content/exercises/circuit-breaker.md

 file: ~/demo/circuit-breaker-fallback.yaml
 ```

-Note the **new** configuration will now forward any circuit breaks to "/fallback/get" and that route is configured to add a header and strip "/fallback" from the URI, which leads the request to end up at httpbin.org/get.
+Note the **new** configuration will now forward any circuit breaks to "/fallback/get" and that fallback route is further configured to add a header and strip "/fallback" from the URI, which leads the request to end up at httpbin.org/get
 Apply that configuration.

 ```execute-1